vhcd/vhcd.github.io/_posts/2021-02-13-unity-v-unreal.md

 Unreal seems on the forefront of innovation, with [Unreal Engine 5], [MetaHuman Creator] or [realtime rey-tracing][RTX].
 However, Unity is not left behind, its [Data-Oriented Technology Stack][dots] sure is a nice addition to the tool, for which Unreal has no equivalent (yet?).

 # Conclusion

+So, what do you chose?
+Well, we chose Unreal.
+The main deciding factors were [nDisplay] and the easier integration of our existing C++ libs.
+Looking back, I still think we've made the right decision.
+But it absolutely doesn't mean that Unity is not a valid choice for making a driving simulator.
+As mentionned, a lot a organisations have chosen it and seem quite happy with it.
+So the decision is yours to make, based on your specificities and requirements.

 [0]: https://www.unrealengine.com/en-US/events/build-detroit-19-showcases-real-time-automotive-design-and-visualization
 [1]: https://www.reddit.com/r/unrealengine/comments/ci9myr/enough_with_the_spaghetti/